securing/SCSVS/2.0/0x300-Integrations/0x302-I2-Token.md

 * The properties of the Token that we enter into our system are known and properly handled.
 * Vulnerabilities identified in various Token implementations have been taken into account during implementation.

-Category “I2” lists requirements related to the Token smart contract as one of the project components.
+Category “I2” lists requirements related to the Token smart contract as one of the components with which the project integrates.

 ## Security Verification Requirements